 It only takes a few seconds for a driver to lose control of their car or ram into an unnoticed obstacle — particularly if a person is driving at high speeds while distracted.

-Cell Phone Use and Distracted Driving in California
+What About Cell Phone Use and Distracted Driving?

-When people are caught driving distracted in California, they will owe a fine and accrue points on their driving record.
-They may need to attend traffic school to remove that point from their record.
-In some California counties, the fines may be extremely steep.
+People caught driving distracted in California will owe a fine and accrue points on their driving record.
+In addition, they may need to attend traffic school to remove that point from their record.
+In some Californian counties, the fines may be extremely steep.

 If a person is caught engaging in distracted driving multiple times, their fines and penalties will escalate.